Strengthen and continue to bring academic specialty and vocational programs

 Reduce overcrowding and balance school enrollment

-Help minority and local business get contracts in school system
+Help minority and local business get contracts in the school system

-All too often, those companies which acquire contracts in our public schools have little to no vested interest in our county other than providing services.
-Often, the leadership of those companies do not live in our county.
-Their children do not attend our public school.
+All too often, companies which acquire contracts in our public schools have little to no vested interest in our county other than providing services as they are not based in Prince George’s County.
+Their children do not attend our public schools.
 Therefore, they don’t always shop and spend money in our community.
-It is important that we support local and minority business who can provide the same quality of work even though they may not have as extensive of a portfolio.
+It is important that we support local and minority businesses who can provide the same quality of work even though they may not have as extensive of a portfolio.
 Many of these business owners are products of our public schools and we should be able to bring equity to that process of selecting vendors and contractors.

 Prioritizing school renovation and improving maintenance budget

-Broaden restorative practices throughout district and create community schools
+Broaden restorative practices throughout the district and create community schools

-Restorative practices is a philosphopy and “framework for building community and responding to challenging behavior through authentic dialogue, coming to understanding, and making things right.”
+Restorative practices is a philosophy and “framework for building community and responding to challenging behavior through authentic dialogue, coming to understanding, and making things right.”
 Restorative practices can be very helpful in shifting the culture of the schools in District 9 to strengthen them internally prior to outside interventions being put in place.
 I am a firm believer that the answers are in the room and restorative practices are examples of that.
-That leads to the idea of community schools and creating spaces where the school truly functions as the hub of the community uniting all stakeholders to improve student outcomes inside and outside the classroom.
-Ultimately, I am a firm believer that educators like me deserve a seat at the table when it comes to decisions on public education.

 Secondly, community schools exemplify the idea that the schools are the center of the community.
 Public schools should offer wraparound services like social services, mental health, financial literacy, athletics, and other community-centered services that uplift the community and instill local investment.
 Community School models have been successful in other areas of the country and should be implemented in our county.